Anusha-glitch22/IOT-basedproject-LEDlight/README.md

 select the tool and select the virtual pin . here v0 for on/off and v1 for slider.

-now go back and once you click on/off it will display in serial monitor
+now go back and once you click on/off it will display in serial monitor as Light is ON or OFF

 connect the nodemcu and led light as shown below
 ![iotdevice](https://github.com/user-attachments/assets/1d728dce-ef76-4f4d-b923-e62e79c3670c)